 Separate places are provided for families in the 10 centres which are duly authorised.
 Access to education is not foreseen in France in CRA since children are not supposed to stay there.
-However, the prohibition of administrative detention for children is only applicable to unaccompanied children; children with their families can be detained for 90 days without access to educational activities.
+However, the prohibition of administrative detention for children is only applicable to unaccompanied children; children with their families can be detained for 90 days without access to education.

 Access to open-air areas depends on the facilities.
 Facilities built after 2006, such as in Marseille, have become prison-like.
 In the majority of the centres, no activity is provided.
-As revealed in the above table, depending on the CRA, there may be a TV room (sometimes out of order or only broadcasting programmes in French language), a few board games, a table football or even several ping pong tables but, in any event, this proves to be insufficient when administrative detention can last up to 90 days.
-Lack of activity and boredom are the day to day reality for persons held in these centres.
+As demonstrated in the above table, depending on the CRA, there may be a TV room (sometimes out of order or only broadcasting programmes in French), a few board games, a table football or even several ping pong tables but this is still insufficient, especially taken into consideration the length of detention which can amount to 90 days.
+486 Lack of activity and boredom are the day to day reality for persons held in these centres.
 The detainees can in principle keep their mobile phones if they do not include camera equipment.
 Most people are therefore not authorised to keep their phones and the police refuses to authorise them even if the detainees offer to break the camera tool.
 Detainees may have access to reading material, depending on the centre but computers are never made available.
 Finally, detainees can have contact with relatives during restricted visit hours, however a number of detention centres are located in remote areas or accessible with difficulty (no or limited public transportation).